insolar/insolar/network/hostnetwork/README.md

  In future there will be a powerful robust serialization system based on Google's Protocol Buffers.

 ### [RPC](https://godoc.org/github.com/insolar/insolar/network/hostnetwork/rpc)
-RPC module allows higher level components to register methods that can be called by other network nodes.
+RPC module allows higher level components to register methods that can be called by other network hosts.

 Usage
 -----